The ‘Doctrine of Chances’ is a doctrine of probability that purports to solve an apparent logical conundrum or contradiction in the law of Evidence.

 However, it is also his contention that it is not necessarily the type of propensity that the rule against propensity is meant to exclude.
 If properly understood, the rule and its exceptions will often admit the evidence when it is strong; will screen out only extremely prejudicial evidence or evidence of low probative value; and will do as satisfactory a job as is realistically possible in a large and diverse court system administered by probabilistically unsophisticated lawyers, judges and juries.
 In fact, it will produce results quite similar to what a more technically correct probabilistic approach, including Mr. Sullivan’s, would produce, particularly if a second step is applied after the relevance determination to screen out prejudicial evidence.

 Scholarly Commons Citation

 Rothstein, Paul F., "Comment: The Doctrine of Chances, Brides of the Bath and a Reply to Sean Sullivan" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1481.
+1481.